RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 #### Instructions
 ##### Section I - Downloading/Installing

-1. Download Priiloader and extract it to the root of your SD card.
+1. Download Priiloader and extract it to the `apps` folder on your SD card or USB drive.
 2. Insert your SD card into your Wii, and launch Priiloader from the Homebrew Channel.

 ##### Section II - Installing Priiloader